Nebulae Simplified

 Before I tell you what planetary nebulae are, I need to tell you that they are NOT related to planets in any way (weird name, I know).

-When a star of about 1–8 solar masses reaches the end of its cycle and explodes (just like what we saw in supernova remnants), the structure it creates when ionized gas is expelled from its core is called a planetary nebula (see Fig. 4).
+When a star of about 1–8 solar masses reaches the end of its cycle, it sheds its outer layers, which form these wonderful structures which we call planetary nebulae (see Fig. 4).
 Our own sun will likely form a planetary nebula at the end of its life.

 Reflection Nebulae